kevinbackhouse/exiv2-team/book/IMaEA.md

 <div id="XMP"/>
 ##2.2 XMP Metadata

-XMP is an Adobe initiative to provide a comprensive and eXtendable Metadata frame to a wide range of documents.
+XMP is an Adobe initiative to provide a comprehensive and eXtendable Metadata frame to a wide range of documents.

 You can create Bag, Seq or Struct of metadata.
 An "XmpBag" is a set of key/value pairs and are represented by XML attributes.
 An "XmpSeq" is a an array of metadata similar to a JavaScript or Python Array.
 It's represented by an XML list and can be accessed by index.
 An XmpStruct is a set of keys to trees of metadata rathen like a JavaScript or Python Object or Python.